Penang Sign Language: History

 Penang Sign Language began when the first school for the deaf, Federation School for the Deaf (FSD), was established by Lady Templer, the wife of the British High Commissioner in Malaya, in 1954.
 Deaf students went to FSD, to learn oral skills, not sign language.
 However, the students would sign by themselves in the dormitory of FSD every night.

 In the 1960s, Tan Yap went to Gallaudet University in Washington, D.C. to learn deaf culture and sign language.
 He brought an ASL book back with him to Malaysia.
 But Tan Yap's suggestions were rejected by the Government.

 An American, Professor Frances Parsons, travelled around the world in 1976 in order to introduce Total Communication and Sign Language to poor schools for the deaf, in order to better prepare them for education.
-In the same year, Frances Parsons went to Kuala Lumpur to meet with Dr Mahathir bin Mohamad, the Minister of Education.
-After a 45-minute discussion, Dr Mahathir agreed with Parsons's suggestions and theory.
-In the next few days, Dr. Mahathir announced new legislation that obliged schools in Malaysia to teach Total Communication and Sign Language.
-Manchester-trained teachers were unhappy with the new law and protested Mohamad's decision.
+In the same year, Frances Parsons went to Kuala Lumpur to meet with Mahathir Mohamad, the Minister of Education.
+After a 45-minute discussion, Mahathir agreed with Parsons's suggestions and theory.
+In the next few days, Mahathir announced new legislation that obliged schools in Malaysia to teach Total Communication and Sign Language.
 As a result, BIM (Bahasa Isyarat Malaysia) or MSL (Malaysian Sign Language) became similar to American Sign Language after 1976.